usnistgov/metaschema/website/content/tutorials/3-constraints-expect/_index.md

 {{% /tab %}}
 {{< /tabs >}}

-With the model, positive test case, and negative case development complete, we are able to present our quick model changes to our stakeholders and later on their consortium partners.
+With the model, positive test case, and negative case development complete, we are able to present our quick model changes to our stakeholders and later on our consortium partners.
 All parties are pleased with the flexibility and robustness of the modeling tool, and all parties' developers are able to quickly integrate the changes with this Metaschema tooling.

 ## Conclusion